ranaruchi29/the_archives/kumauni_language/DICT_HN.md

 :---: | :---:
 A |
 Aa/Aaj | Today
+Aankhar | Times ["dui aankhar" is "two times"]
 Aber | Delay/To be late
 Adhyab | Something deformed or not of the right shape Ail | In the present time, currently
 Amus | No moon night,New moon night
-Arad | Something that has cooled down
+Ankassi | UnspeakableArad | Something that has cooled down B |
-B |
 Bae | From
 Baha(n) | To Plough
 Bai | Yesterday
 Bajyu/Baujyu/Bup | Father
 Bakhai | Times
-Bakhat | Time/Times
+Bakhat | Time,Times
 Bald | Ox
+Bayaw | Wind,Breeze
 Ber/Berae | Early/To occur before supposed time
 Bho | Tomorrow
 Biraw | Cat